Community Development Work

 Educational Partners

-Woodgreen Community Services, Action Against Hunger, City of Toronto, United Way of GTA, Afghan's Women Association, Toronto Community Housing, Agincourt Community Services, Action for Neighborhood Change, Evergreen Brick Works, Social Services Network, Park People, City of Toronto, United Way of GTA, ChocoSol Chocolate Traders, Community-Based Tourism Network & Tubagua Ecolodge (Puerto Plata, Dominican Republic).
+Woodgreen Community Services, Action Against Hunger, City of Toronto, United Way of GTA, Afghan's Women Association, Toronto Community Housing, Agincourt Community Services, Action for Neighbourhood Change, Evergreen Brick Works, Social Services Network, Park People, City of Toronto, United Way of GTA, ChocoSol Chocolate Traders, Community-Based Tourism Network & Tubagua Ecolodge (Puerto Plata, Dominican Republic).

 Placement Partners